How to identify AI Overview traffic that's wasting your time (and what to do about it)

 The Short Answer: Identify AI Overview waste by checking Search Console for high impressions with low clicks on question-answering pages, then shift content focus to commercial keywords that still drive sales.

-Why Your Search Console Numbers Look Amazing But Revenue Doesn't
+Why Do Your Search Console Numbers Look Amazing But Revenue Doesn't?

-In my experience working with UK businesses, I've noticed this pattern in most Search Console audits I conduct.
+In my experience working with UK businesses over the past 20 years, I've noticed this pattern in most Search Console audits I conduct.
 When I walk clients through their analytics, businesses consistently see their Search Console reports looking fantastic on paper, but when we dig into the actual customer journey, AI Overview traffic behaves completely differently from traditional search traffic.

 People clicking through from AI Overviews aren't ready to buy.
 They're often in research mode, having already received a summary answer to their question.
 By the time they reach your website, they're either satisfied with what they learned or looking to verify information they've already absorbed.